mdmtk/docs/beta/source/guide/xml/queries.md

 ## Getting Installed CSPs

-The following XML block queries MX for the list of CSPs:
+The following XML queries the MXMS for the list of CSPs:

     :::xml
     <wap-provisioningdoc>